Εθνικό Μουσείο Σύγχρονης Τέχνης

 The remit of the Collection encompasses works by contemporary Greek artists active from the 1960s onwards that illuminate the history and key developmental stages of the contemporary tradition both within Greece and beyond its borders.
 This policy of collecting contemporary Greek art also supports and showcases younger generations of artists who represent the dynamic here and now of the arts in Greece.

-When it comes to international art, the collection policy is centred around Greece’s strategic geographical location, on the south-eastern tip of Europe, bordering Turkey and the rest of the Balkans, and in close proximity to the Middle East, and North Africa.
-It is a locus rich in narrative possibility, rooted as it is in the multi-cultural, historical, and socio-political dynamics of the Mediterranean, Southern Europe, and the region once known as the Levant.
+When it comes to international art, the collection policy is centred around the wider Mediterranean region and Greece’s strategic geographical location in south-eastern Europe: in the Balkans and in close proximity to the Middle East and North Africa.
+It is a locus rich in narratives, rooted in the multi-cultural, historical, and socio-political dynamics of the Mediterranean, Southern Europe, and the region once known as the Levant.

 The five (5) criteria governing acquisitions: